9 Surprising Borax Uses in the Garden

 When it comes to household chores, Borax is a favorite among many housekeepers.
-Borax uses in the Garden include using it as a cleaning agent or even as a repellent to chase away those pesky annoying ants.
+Borax is used in the Garden as a cleaning agent or even as a repellent to chase away those pesky, annoying ants.

 Borox or Sodium tetraborate is actually a white acidic salt.
 It was first mined by Persians approximately 4,000 years ago.

 However, this is far from the truth.
-Boron is not toxic and neither is it harmful to the human body.
-In fact, boron is a fundamental trace mineral that plays an effective role in the rebuilding of teeth and bones.
+Boron is neither toxic nor harmful to the human body.
+Boron is a fundamental trace mineral that plays an effective role in the rebuilding of teeth and bones.

 It also acts as a hormone regulator and helps in the absorption and metabolization of phosphorus, calcium, and magnesium.